vshatravenko/advent_of_code/README.md

-# Advent of Code Solutions 2022
+# Advent of Code Solutions

-[Advent of Code 2022](https://adventofcode.com/2022) solutions in various languages.
+[Advent of Code](https://adventofcode.com) solutions in various languages.